 I wanted to stay there.
-Right after I shot her and the crowd pressed in different ways, and the music was so good.
+Right after the gun went thuh! and nobody in there heard it but me and that is why the crowd dign't scatter like the flock of x they looked like but stayed pressed in locked together by the steam of thier dancing and the music which would not let them go.
 I wanted to stay right there.
-Catch her before she fell and hurt herself because I could feel it--the water that blue, flowers big as my Use chouse be hand. fogether, Dorcus.
+Catch her before she fell and hurt herself.
+We should be together.
+Dorcus.
 Me and you.
 Here's my hand, take it.
-Take my hand, girl, please.
-It's just me and you, and I'll let you do anything you please, anything, but I have to have that feeling.
-F can't lose the feeling of you, where you are and where the blue is right next to flowers big as my hand.
+Take my hand, girl, please, and I'll let you do anything you please, anything, but I can't lose the feeling of you, where the blue is right next to flowers big as my hand.